7mm-08 vs 308 (Tested Head-to-Head at Long Range)

 7mm-08 Rem Ballistics

-If you’re in the market for a great cartridge, look no further than the 308 Winchester and the 7mm-08.
-Both of these rifle cartridges will serve you well in the forests of North America to the plains of the Serengeti.
+If you’re in the market for a great rifle cartridge, look no further than the 308 Winchester or the 7mm-08.

-If you’ve trained on 308 Winchester for years and you are looking to hunt big game like elk and caribou, then grab some ballistic tips and head into the woods to claim that trophy whitetail.
+If you’ve trained on 308 Winchester for years and are looking to hunt big game like elk and caribou, grab some hunting loads and head into the woods to claim your trophy.

 Ammo Comparisons